 The Business Administration with Human Resources emphasis degree offered by Independence University is an excellent option for individuals who want to fast-track their careers with an accelerated program.

 3. United States University

 The United States University offers an affordable option for individuals seeking an HR degree.
-USU's Bachelor of Arts in Management with a concentration in Human Resouces tuition fee per credit hour varies between $150 USD and $250 USD.
+USU's Bachelor of Arts in Management with a concentration in Human Resources tuition fee per credit hour varies between $150 and $250.

-If we look into the academic year, the tuition comes to an average of $4,800 USD, which is considered inexpensive when compared to what other institutions charge for a course.
+If we look into the academic year, the tuition comes to an average of $4,800, which is considered inexpensive compared to what other institutions charge for a course.

-This institution offers online courses but it also offers the possibility of attending face-to-face classes on a monthly basis, which can happen during weekends.
+This institution offers online courses and offers the possibility of attending face-to-face classes every month, which can happen during weekends.
 This mix delivers the flexibility needed by many professionals while also creating the opportunity for students and professors to meet each other personally.
-The campus is located in San Diego, California, but students often travel from a variety of places in the US to attend these monthly classes.
+The campus is located in San Diego, California, but students often travel from various places in the US to attend these monthly classes.

 The program curriculum introduces students to business core topics such as finance, accounting, marketing, and information systems, but the majority of the classes cover human resources subjects.

 If you decide to enroll in United States University, you can expect to be a student for about 10 semesters, depending on your course load.